XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 ## Signal Types

-Before we discuss the different modelings of "Interactive Service", we should talk about 3 types of signals whiches should implement in different ways.
+Before we discuss the different modelings of "Interactive Service", we should talk about 3 types of signals that should be implemented in different ways.

 ### State Sync Signal

-The clients should init some state just after entering the live room.
+Clients should initialize some state just after entering the live room.
 When the states have been changed, clients should be noticed and do something about these changes.

-A modal implementation is using "Total and Partial Version" to describe state changes of the business state updating of live streaming.
+A common implementation is using "Total and Partial Version" to describe state changes of the business state updating of live streaming.

 In this implementation, servers and clients should store the total version and partial versions.
 Clients should fetch the total version by interval and then fetch the outdated partial versions if the fetched total version is different from the local total version.

 ![](/uploads/persister-how-to-build-a-scalable-live-streaming-interactive-service--e6c9d24ely1h0oc8bkeruj21d90u078y.jpg)

-We call this model `SS Signal` for a shortcut.
+We call this model `SS Signal` for short.

 ### Time Series Signal